ram-potla/pact-consumer-driven/README.md

 $ npm i or yarn

 # Before running the tests pull mongo docker image
-# docker compose has some issues until resolve use the following commands to run mongo  instance in local computer.
+# docker compose has some issues until this resolved, use the following commands to run mongodb instance in local computer.
   $ docker pull mongo
 # Build mongo container
   $ docker run -d -p 27017-27017:27017-27017 --name ddmongodb mongo